Nutrition

 Creamy, velvety and luscious are the best ways to describe yogurt — but you can also call it a food that fights stress.
 This dairy treat is packed with gut-friendly probiotic bacteria that play a big role in mood regulation and stress management.
 After all, a happy gut means a happy mind.

 On top of that, yogurt is rich in calcium, protein and B vitamins, which help keep your body feeling healthy and balanced.
-Just be sure to go for natural, unsweetened varieties to get the most out of this food for stress.
+Just be sure to go for natural, unsweetened varieties, such as healthy Greek yogurt, to get the most out of this food for stress reduction.

 A bowl of yogurt.